Klepac-Ceraj-Lab/ECHOAnalysis.jl/docs/src/03-metadata-analysis.md

 multiple samples were given for the same timepoint (eg `C0202_4F_1A` and `_2A`) and/or both genotech and enthanol samples.

-## Metagenomes

-At this stage, what I care about are samples with metagenomes, which are inidcated by the `DOM` metadatum.
-To find all of the studyID/timepoint combos that have that have metagenomes:

 ```@example 1
 mgxsamples = @linq allmeta |>
     where(:metadatum .== "DOM") |>